Blog > Psychology

 If you have a dog, you already know how much fun and companionship they can bring.
 They also have some great mental and physical health benefits.
 We all know that they are successfully employed as guide dogs for blind people, hearing dogs, police and military aids, diabetes and epilepsy awareness - and their valuable work in international rescue operations is recorded too.

-By Iona Lister, Tutor, ADL Online Education on March 14, 2016 in Psychology | comments
+By Iona Lister, Tutor ADL Online Education on March 14, 2016 in Psychology | comments